Merckinator/alpaca_api_client_js/README.md

 ## Notes

-2/3/2025 - swapped to Deno to try it out (Railway supports it) 2/1/2025 - deployed this in Railway to run on a cron schedule (`0 14 * * 1-5`, aka at 14:00, Monday through Friday)
+2/3/2025 - swapped to Deno to try it out (Railway supports it)

+2/1/2025 - Deployed this in Railway to run on a cron schedule (`0 14 * * 1-5`, aka at
+14:00, Monday through Friday)

 - Pulls the Alpaca API key and secret from environment variables (set in Railway